 Outline of Procedure

-We emphasize the continuity of historical method with scientific method in general.
+In these notes, we often emphasize the continuity of historical method with scientific method.
 It is in the sciences that the art of finding out is most valued, and the experience of the sciences is thus a rich resource for the humanist.
-Some of that potential has been tapped here, to demonstrate that all systematic modes of inquiry are ultimately the same.
+We caution against a too hasty importation of "science" into the understanding of the human realm, but some of the methodological experience of the sciences has been tapped here, to demonstrate that all systematic modes of inquiry are ultimately the same.

 - Approaching History